-Home inspections are your best tool for finding what's wrong, and qualified home inspectors are trained to check into every system, appliance, and pipe.
-Of course, you're not going to turn down your dream house because it needs a new coat of paint—but you may be able to negotiate the price, or ask the owner to have the house painted before purchase.
+Home inspections are your best tool for finding what's wrong, and qualified home inspectors are trained to check into every system and appliance.
+Of course, you're not going to turn down your dream house just because it needs a new coat of paint, but you may be able to negotiate the price or ask the owner to have the house painted before closing.

 Plunging Into Debt After Closing

-Now that you’re a homeowner, you’re blown away by all the incentives arriving in the mail offering great deals on a home equity loan.
-They may be enticing: You could pull out all your equity and use this newfound money to buy all those necessities you’ve been denying yourself and your family.
+Now that you’re a homeowner, you’re blown away by all of the incentives arriving in the mail, offering great deals on a home equity loan.
+They may be enticing: You could pull out all of your equity and use this newfound money to buy all of those necessities you’ve been denying yourself and your family.

-A vacation in Hawaii next December sounds wonderful to you.
-Or what about buying patio furniture, or maybe new decking or a spa for the backyard?
+Maybe a vacation in Hawaii next December sounds wonderful to you.
+Or what about buying patio furniture or maybe new decking or a spa for the backyard?

 If this sounds like a great plan, think again.
-Having bought a new home, you have a responsibility to care for and pay for your investment.
-If you spend yourself into more debt, the first minor setback—such as a lost job or health care emergency—could send you into foreclosure.
+Having bought a new home, you have a responsibility to care for and maintain your investment.
+If you spend yourself into more debt, the first minor setback—such as a lost job or a healthcare emergency—could send you into foreclosure.